enpasos/muzero/README.md

 ## About

-We have implemented [MuZero](https://deepmind.com/blog/article/muzero-mastering-go-chess-shogi-and-atari-without-rules) with [DJL](https://djl.ai/) following closely DeepMind's [paper](https://www.nature.com/articles/s41586-020-03051-4).
+We have implemented [MuZero](https://deepmind.com/blog/article/muzero-mastering-go-chess-shogi-and-atari-without-rules) with [DJL](https://djl.ai/) following closely DeepMind's [MuZero paper](https://www.nature.com/articles/s41586-020-03051-4) with network improvements as suggested in DeepMind's [MuZero Unplugged paper](https://arxiv.org/abs/2104.06294) and Google/Deepmind/Columbia University's [paper on the exact solution to the policy optimization problem](http://proceedings.mlr.press/v119/grill20a.html).

-We have tested it on the trivial game TicTacToe on a single GPU (NVIDIA GeForce RTX 3090).
+Sanity check on the trivial game TicTacToe on a single GPU (NVIDIA GeForce RTX 3090):
-Starting from scratch it learns perfect play within 100.000 training steps and 4.000.000 game plays in a little less than a day.
+Starting from scratch it learns perfect play within 80.000 training steps and 40.000 game plays in about 2 1/2 hours.

 We have just started playing the game of go ... with small board sizes.